-Another tip: You'll need a very strong blender or food processor in this recipe in order to make the hazelnuts turn into butter.
+Another recipe tip: You'll need a very strong blender or food processor in this recipe in order to make the hazelnuts turn into butter.
 If your blender doesn't seem quite strong enough, give it a little bit of patience (it may take longer than you would think) and then just do the best you can.

 If you really want a treat, try swapping out a tablespoon or two of the regular vegetable oil and replacing it with a rich flavored oil, such as walnut oil or coconut oil for a bit of extra decadence in this recipe.